rust-lang/rust/src/doc/style-guide/src/expressions.md

 }
 ```

-For arrays large enough to break across lines, if using the repeating
+For arrays that have to be broken across lines, if using the repeating
 initializer, break after the `;`, not before.
 Otherwise, follow the rules below
 for function calls.
 In any case, block-indent the contents of the initializer,
 and put line breaks after the opening square bracket and before the closing